Arthroscopic ACL Reconstruction

 - Take your medicine as directed.
 Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell your provider if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

 Keep your knee raised above the level of your heart as often as you can.
 This will help decrease or limit swelling.
 Elevate your knee by resting it on pillows.

 Ice helps decrease swelling and pain.
 Ice may also help prevent tissue damage.
 Use an ice pack, or put crushed ice in a plastic bag.
-Cover it with a towel and place it on your wound for 15 to 20 minutes every hour.
+Cover the bag with a towel and place it on the area for 15 to 20 minutes every hour.
 Use the ice for as long as directed.

 Go to physical therapy as directed: